 Many of the services people have relied on, including lifesaving services, have had to reduce capacity to accommodate necessary public health precautions, such as physical distancing, to prevent the spread of COVID-19, she said.

 Overdoses in homeless shelters

-As part of the City’s three-tiered COVID-19 response, several make-shift shelters set up in community centres throughout Toronto, relocated to hotels such as the Roehampton Hotel at Eglinton Avenue East and Mt.
+As part of the City’s three-tiered COVID-19 response, several make-shift shelters set up in community centres throughout Toronto have relocated to hotels, such as the Roehampton Hotel at Eglinton Avenue East and Mt.
 Pleasant Road.

-“Growing up I saw a large group of people move in the neighbourhood in the 70s.
-Back then, Eglinton was actually the top of Toronto and I used to see a lot of cops and a lot of drug dealers,” Parker.
-“But it’s a different area now and there are small apartments, that are already being threatened to be torn down, so the stress of people living there has obviously gone up.”
+“Growing up I saw a large group of people move in the neighbourhood in the seventies.
+Back then, Eglinton was actually the top of Toronto and I used to see a lot of cops and a lot of drug dealers,” Parker said.
+“But it’s a different area now and there are small apartments that are already being threatened with being torn down, so the stress of people living there has obviously gone up.”